Our Whole Lives (OWL)

 Our Whole Lives (OWL) is sexuality education that fosters informed, responsible, and values-based decisions about sexual health and behavior.
 Our Whole Lives provides accurate, developmentally appropriate information about a range of topics, including relationships, gender identity and expression, sexual orientation, sexual health, and cultural influences on sexuality.

-For a current calendar click OWL Calendar 2022-23 Program Year
+For a current calendar click 4th-6th OWL Calendar 2024

 Find out more about about the curriculum and offerings here.